-The PCGS population is 22 with 13 graded higher.
+The NGC population is 7 (two of which are designated “Star”) with 1 graded higher.

 Price reflected is based on payment via ACH, Bank Wire or Check.
 Add 3.5% for Major CC & PayPal.